 Roast: Light Filter

-We have been brewing this 60-65g per litre and it doesn’t need to be more complicated than that.
+Filter brews, with filtered water and fresh burrs, work nicely from 60g per litre and it doesn’t need to be more complicated than that.